 It’s late and we’re both exhausted.
 We come downstairs after tucking the kids into bed and share a tired sigh.
-Then a rustling and a cry from upstairs: “Mom!
+Then a rustling and a cry from upstairs- “Mom!
 Dad!”
 We look at each other.
-“Wanna do Rock Paper Scissors?” my husband asks.
+“Wanna do Rock Paper Scissors?” my husband says.
 Sound like your life some days?

 “I wish you were like…”

-I once heard a friend say, “Everyone’s a hot mess in some way!
+I once heard a friend say, “everyone’s a hot mess in some way!
 If they’re not a hot mess in one way, they’re a hot mess in another.”
 She’s right!
 I only catch curated glimpses of other people’s lives on social media.
 Comparing my marriage or husband to anyone else’s is stifling for both my mental health and my relationship with my husband.
 It sets him up for failure, and he doesn’t deserve that.
-When I feel comparison kicking in, I turn off the trigger, like Instagram, and double down on praying for my husband and my marriage.
+When I feel comparison kicking in, I turn off the trigger, like Instagram, and double down on praying for my husband.

 “I can’t believe you need ______ from me.”

-“I thought we’d be further along by now.”
+“I thought we’d be farther along by now.”

 Marriage is what Simon Sinek calls an “infinite game.”
 He wrote, “Infinite games have no finish line and the goal is to keep the game going as long as possible.”
-It’s helpful to remember there are no finish lines when we feel like we’re at square one with communication again.
-Since we got married, we’ve moved four times, changed jobs, bought a house, and had two kids.
+It’s helpful to remember there are no finish lines when we feel like we’re at square one with communication…again.
+Since we got married we’ve moved four times, changed jobs, bought a house, and had two kids.
 I’m tempted to think, “Shouldn’t we be past this communication block by now?”
 I have to give both him and myself grace.
-Staying present will remove unnecessary judgment and unhappiness.
+Staying present will remove unnecessary judgement and unhappiness.

 “I gave you this, so you owe me that.”

 At our wedding reception, we didn’t toss a garter.
-Instead, my husband surprised me by washing my feet.
+Instead, hubby surprised me by washing my feet.
+His gesture was symbolic of Jesus washing his apostles’ feet the night before he died for them on the cross.
 Marriage should be a mutual self-gift (and yes, that means I have to renew my attitude constantly!)
-It’s a marriage game changer when you shift from asking yourself, “How can I get what I want today?” to “What can I do to serve him today?”
+It’s a marriage game-changer when you shift from asking yourself, “how can I get what I want today” to “what can I do to serve him today?”